pwang30/pwang30.github.io/index.md

 ## News

+- **[10.
+Feb.
+2025]** Welcome You Wu to our lab, studying as an exchange student from [North China Electric Power University](https://zh.m.wikipedia.org/zh-hans/%E5%8D%8E%E5%8C%97%E7%94%B5%E5%8A%9B%E5%A4%A7%E5%AD%A6).
+Her research topic is "Bilevel model application in the power system optimization problems".
+Hope we can have some interesting productions.
 - **[03.
 Jan.
 2025]** I have an internship in [Tsinghua Sichuan Energy Internet Research Institute](https://www.tsinghua-eiri.org/), focusing on the power system.
 - **[01.
 Oct.
 2024]** I am thrilled to start research about power system as a Ph.D. student in UPM.
 Hope all will go well!
 - **[27.
 Sep.
 2024]** I am excited to have a one-week internship at [State Grid](https://en.wikipedia.org/wiki/State_Grid_Corporation_of_China) (Changping, Beijing), under the guidance of [Dr. Xi](https://scholar.google.com/citations?hl=zh-CN&user=r6BeldgAAAAJ), learning the concepts of virtual power plants and games in the power market.